thu-spmi/CAT/RequestTowardsExperiment.md

 ## To begin with

-* For well maintaining of experiments and assuring the reproduciblity,  this guideline introduces our **strongly recommened** way of conducting experiments using **CAT**.
+* For easy maintenance of experiments and enforcing the reproduciblity, this guideline introduces our **strongly recommened** way of conducting experiments using **CAT**.
 * We (and PyTorch officially) recommend to use DistributedDataParallel (DDP) instead of DataParallel.
-* In this guideline, we take the *Wall Street Journal* dataset as example, and working at directory `CAT/egs/wsj` if no other statement.
+* In this guideline, we take the experiment on the *Wall Street Journal* dataset as an example, which works at directory `CAT/egs/wsj` unless otherwise stated.

 ## File tree